SAP-samples/btp-task-center-integration/s4hana-public-cloud-scenario/testintegration.md

 1. Log into your SAP S/4HANA Cloud system as user who can can create puchase order approval tasks.
 The user will need a business role assigned that has the priviliges shown in the screenshot below.
 ![alt text](images/taskcreatorrights.png)
 3. Access **Manage Purchase Order** application in SAP S/4HANA Cloud and create a new purchase order.
+Ensure the task is assigned to the approver user created earlier.

 ![alt text](images/image38.png)